-Discussing the magnitudes of the individual effects described above and accuracies with which these effects are known at the time being, is considered beyond the scope of this report.
-Interested reader can find more details in [Vanicek, 1994] a copy of which is provided as an external appendix to this report.
+Discussing the magnitudes of the individual effects described above and accuracies with which these effects are known at present, is considered beyond the scope of this report.
+Interested readers can find more details in [Vaníček, 1994] a copy of which is provided as an external appendix to this report.
 We hope, nevertheless, that the above discussion makes the point that the issues described require some attention from the designers of the new CHS system.